LEarn More

 For subpoenas not accompanied by an order of a court or administrative tribunal, HIPAA permits disclosure if:

-There is written satisfactory assurance from the requesting agency that they made a good-faith effort to notify the patient of the subpoena, gave the patient a chance to object, and the objection has either been declined or time has elapsed;
+There is written satisfactory assurance from the requesting agency that it made a good-faith effort to notify the patient of the subpoena, it gave the patient a chance to object, and the objection has either been declined or time has elapsed;

 There is a protective order requested or in place; or